ministryofjustice/hmpps-typescript-lib/packages/monitoring/README.md

 - This should match the `ApplicationInfo` type that comes with recent versions of the template project.
 - One recent change is that `productId` is now mandatory and should be configured - reach out to `#ask-hmpps-sre-team` about this on slack.

-It also requires an array of `HealthComponent`s which represent components that this service relies on.
+It also requires an array of `HealthComponent`s which represent dependencies that this service relies on.
-By including these then things like pingdom and the health monitor will correctly record when your application is healthy.
+Reflecting dependency health via the /health endpoint will ensure that pingdom and the health monitor correctly record when your application is unhealthy.

 ### EndpointHealthComponents